roytang/blog/content/replies/2012/12/c7iyuce/index.md

 - comicbooks
 ---

-What comic is this from?\n\nAlso, i seem to remember a tumblr or something that had a bunch of pics of hal jordan being an idiot, anyone know where i can find that?
+What comic is this from?

+Also, i seem to remember a tumblr or something that had a bunch of pics of hal jordan being an idiot, anyone know where i can find that?